 - 35% of it is the protein

 - 35% of it is fat

 As an endomorph, portion control is essential when losing body fat.
 By doing this, you can prevent consuming too many calories.
 You can also assist yourself to lose weight by cutting 200-500 calories from your daily caloric intake.

 However, Catudal also proposes his formula for the Endomorph diet: Catudal advises consuming more protein (40 percent of calories per day), healthy fats (40 percent of calories per day), and fewer carbohydrates (20 percent of calories per day).

 He suggests eating a lot of fiber-rich vegetables to maximize your intake of calories and carbs and increase volume.

 Catudal said: "These are the carbs that will keep you full."

 Master Your Metabolism

 Endomorph body types typically exhibit some glucose and insulin levels from a metabolic aspect.
-High-carbohydrate diets quickly turn into bloodstream sugar and are more inclined to be stored as fat than used as fuel.
+High-carbohydrate diets quickly turn into bloodstream sugar and are more likely to be stored as fat than as fuel.

 Due to their increased body fat percentage, endomorphs are more likely to experience diabetes, infertility, some types of cancer, gallbladder problems, heart disease, diabetes, hypertension, and depression.
 Thankfully, hormone abnormalities can be avoided or treated with a diet and exercise plan that decreases body fat.